Alternative Assessment Ideas to Energize Your Math Students

 As we embark into a new school year, it’s always important to think and reflect on what ideas worked well and which ones did not in past years.
 Personally, 2024 marked the end of my fifteen year of teaching and each year my goal, since I started teaching, has been to try and do a better job next year.
 These small consistent improvements have shaped my teaching practice today.
 I’m aware that there is always room for improvement, but with limited time and resources, it’s critical to set manageable goals that help us move forward as educators.
 Last school year, there were three ideas I believed worked well with my students: alternative assessment, using student feedback, and using students as tech support.

-Assess Math Understanding
+Assess Math Understanding and Alternative Assessment Ideas

 Like many other educators, when it comes to summative assessment, I usually have a quiz somewhere around the middle of the unit/chapter and then a test at the end.
 I feel this is still a very common practice, especially among math teachers.
 A quiz in the middle and a test at the end was pretty much what I experienced as a student in most math classes I took in high school.
 I don’t think there is anything wrong with this practice, but I also think that our students today live in a different world than we, their teachers, did.
 As a classroom teacher, I’m responsible for providing grades for my students every quarter through their report card.
 Therefore, not giving some type of a summative assessment is not an option for me.
 I started to think about what alternatives I could use to assess students without having to give them a formal traditional quiz/test.